We prepared a step-by-step guide how to connect Botium to the Azure DevOps Pipeline.

 Viewing Test Results

-You can see test results and the failed Botium test cases in Azure DevOps builds and drill down to the detailed Botium error message.
+You can view test results and failed Botium test cases in Azure DevOps builds, and

 Sending Email Notification